 Chambers ensures that pupils are given adequate time to prepare for and attend the compulsory training courses in advocacy and other topics provided by the Inns during the pupillage year.

 The Tenancy Decision

-Pupils are given regular feedback from their pupil supervisors, and have reviews at the end of each seat with the Head of Pupillage and the Pupillage Secretary.
+Pupils are given regular feedback from their pupil supervisors and have reviews at the end of each seat with the Head of Pupillage and the Pupillage Secretary.
 The three-month review is to assess progress generally and to address any concerns the pupil may have.
 The six-month review is more significant.
-Its purpose is to provide a realistic assessment of the prospect of tenancy as well as to provide an opportunity for constructive feedback in order to help the pupil deal with any areas of weakness in the period leading up to the tenancy decision.
+Its purpose is to provide a realistic assessment of the prospect of tenancy as well as to provide an opportunity for constructive feedback to help the pupil deal with any areas of weakness in the period leading up to the tenancy decision.